 Iodine can help support a healthy lifestyle.
-Iodine helps sustain energy levels, regulates metabolism and supports hormone production.
+Iodine helps sustain energy levels, regulates metabolism, and supports hormone production.
 Here are just a few reasons why iodine may be beneficial:

 It is essential for proper thyroid functioning.
 The main reason to use iodine is because of its impact on the thyroid.
 An iodine deficiency can cause hypothyroidism, which can result in symptoms of fatigue, weight gain, muscle weakness, pain, depression, and memory problems.

-So, what kind of iodine should you take?
+So, what kind of iodine is best?